Go Back

 What is the visitor policy at MSW?

 There are two visitors allowed with you at MSW during labor in your private birthing suite.
 In the triage area, there is one visitor allowed and a waiting room for your 2nd support person.
-When you move to postpartum, you could change who your two support people are – for example your birth doula could head to rest and a family member could replace them at that time.
+When you move to postpartum, you are allowed 3 support people total and that can include your birth team or new visitors – for example, your birth doula could head to rest and a family member could replace them at that time.
+Your one primary birth partner will be provided a hospital band and can stay with you 24/7, all other visitors must follow standard visiting hours.
 There is no further swapping of support people allowed during your hospital stay due to COVID protocols.
 Children are not allowed on L&D but they are permitted to visit on the Postpartum unit with an accompanying adult (other than the patient).

 Postpartum Stay at MSW

 Insurance covers 48 hour stay (two nights) after a vaginal delivery or 3-4 nights after a Cesarean birth.
-In some instances early discharge, after 24 hours, is possible with Pediatrician approval.
+Many patients prefer early discharge, after 24 hours, and this will be coordinated with Pediatrician approval.
 If you have any medical complications after your birth, your insurance will cover an extended stay, but this is extremely rare and unlikely.
 MSW is committed to providing as many of our patients as possible with private rooms but it is not guaranteed and is assigned first come first serve.
 There is no fee or waiting list for private rooms.